Learning Reserve Prices in Second-Price Auctions: Introduction

 Nonetheless, the restriction on the highest and second-highest bids incurs another issue.
 In the model, we assume the bids to be {\em mutually independent}.
-This assumption is critical both for the information theoretical argument by Guo et al.\ and for the optimality of {\optm}.
-On the opposite, the highest two bids in general are {\em correlated}.
-It is highly non-trivial whether we can extend the information theoretical argument to accommodate the correlated distributions.\footnote{The information theoretical argument by \cite{GHZ19} crucially relies on a particular form of {\em Pinsker's inequality}, which holds only for {\em independent} distributions.
-In contrast, for {\arm} auction we need to deal with the generally {\em correlated} highest and second-highest distributions.
-So, we have to abandon the proof scheme by Guo et al.\ and reason about the {\arm} revenues directly.} Thus, we prove the revenue smoothness by working with the {\arm} revenue directly.
-The techniques derived here may find extra applications in the future \citep[e.g.\ they complement the extreme value theorems of][]{CR14,CD15,MR15}.
-We believe that a similar approach \citep[associated with the tools by][]{JLQTX19} can circumvent the information theoretical argument by \cite{GHZ19} and refine the poly-logarithmic factors in their sample complexity of {\optm}.
+This assumption is critical for the information theoretical arguments by Guo et al.\ and the optimality of {\optm}.
+Conversely, the highest two bids, in general, are {\em correlated}.
+It is highly non-trivial whether we can extend the information theoretical arguments to accommodate the correlated distributions.\footnote{The information theoretical arguments by \cite{GHZ19} crucially rely on a particular form of {\em Pinsker's inequality}, which holds only for {\em independent} distributions.
+For {\arm}, in contrast, we need to deal with the generally {\em correlated} highest and second-highest distributions.
+So, we must abandon the proof scheme by Guo et al.\ and directly reason about {\arm} revenues.} Thus, we prove the revenue smoothness by working directly with {\arm} revenue.
+The techniques derived here may find more applications in the future.
+(For example, they complement the extreme value theorems by \cite{CR14,CD15,MR15}.)
+We believe that a similar approach, associated with the tools by \cite{JLQTX19}, can circumvent the information theoretical arguments by \cite{GHZ19} and refine the poly-logarithmic factors in their sample complexity of {\optm}.

-{\bf Correlation.} Another benefit of the direct argument is that, even if all the $n$ bids are {\em arbitrarily correlated} (but capped with a certain high value), learning the {\arm} auction requires exactly the same amount of samples.
+{\bf Correlation.} Another benefit of the direct arguments is that even if the bids are {\em arbitrarily correlated} (but capped with a specific high value), learning {\arm} needs the same amount of samples.
 This generalized model is arguably much more realistic.
-An intriguing open problem in this direction is to study, with respect to the correlated distributions, the sample complexity of the optimal mechanisms \citep{DFK15,PP15} or the optima in certain families of {\em robust} mechanisms \citep{R01,CHLW11,BGLT19}.
+In this direction, an intriguing open problem is to study, given the correlated distributions, the sample complexity of the optimal mechanisms \cite{DFK15,PP15} or the optima in certain families of {\em robust} mechanisms \cite{R01,CHLW11,BGLT19}.